List of As Told by Ginger characters: Mrs. Gordon

 Carl's teacher, Elaine Gordon, was not the most patient woman.
-She never had any tolerance for Carl's behavior and often found herself sending him out into the hall.
-She was also the victim of some of Carl's pranks.
+Despite the fact that Ginger was one of her favorite students, she hates Carl and is often the victim of some of his pranks.
 One was so bad that it drove her to retirement in No Hope for Courtney.
-Although she promised Carl that she would come back, she passed on shortly after.
+Although she promised Carl that she would come back, she died shortly after.